 This is probably the most important question to ask yourself, because it will help you understand what really matters to you.

-2. Create big picture goals with action items (I call this my monthly to-do list)
+2. Powersheets taught me to create big picture goals with action items (I call this my monthly to-do list)

 Rather than setting monthly goals, I’ve started setting “to do” items for myself that help me reach big picture goals.

 So, for example, rather than setting a goal that I’m going to lose 5 pounds this month, I make an actionable to-do list that can help me get there, like go the gym 3 times/week, drink 5 bottles of water, start a list of healthy recipes, etc.